 Modular Software Design with Crosscutting Interfaces

-By: William G. Griswold, Kevin Sullivan, Yuanyuan Song, Macneil Shonle, Nishit Tewari, Yuanfang Cai, and Hridesh Rajan
+By: William G. Griswold, Kevin J. Sullivan, Yuanyuan Song, Macneil Shonle, Nishit Tewari, Yuanfang Cai, and Hridesh Rajan

 PDF Download Download Paper